saf-dmitry/taskpaper-mode/scripting.md

          `(lambda ()
             (taskpaper-item-remove-attribute ,name ,value)))))

+The function described in the next example marks all items in the subtree under cursor as completed by adding a `@done` tag with the current date to them.
+Items, which have been completed before, remain untouched.

+    (defun taskpaper-outline-complete-subtree ()
+      "Complete all items in the current subtree."
+      (interactive)
+      (let ((ts (format-time-string "%Y-%m-%d" (current-time))))
+        (taskpaper-map-tree
+         `(lambda ()
+            (unless (taskpaper-item-has-attribute "done")
+              (taskpaper-item-set-attribute "done" ,ts))))))

-The next more complex example utilizes `taskpaper-map-region` outline mapping function and `taskpaper-archive-subtree` function to archive all completed items in the current buffer:
+The following more complex example utilizes `taskpaper-map-region` outline mapping function and `taskpaper-archive-subtree` function to archive all completed items in the current buffer:

     (defun my-taskpaper-archive-done ()
       "Archive all completed items."